cesarsotovalero/cesarsotovalero.github.io/_posts/2025/2025-08-14-when-answers-get-cheaper-questions-are-gold.md

 ---
 layout: post
 title: When Answers Get Cheaper, Questions Are Gold
-subtitle: In a world full of free knowledge, be the one who asks for the unknown
+subtitle: In a world full of free knowledge, be the one asking for the unknown
 tags: career
 description: |
   Knowledge is abundant now.
 The ability to ask insightful questions is becoming increasingly valuable.
 I believe that mastering the art of questioning can unlock new opportunities and get the most of the current AI landscape.
 This post dives into techniques, patterns, and anti-patterns I've learned over time from top questioners.
 It covers real-world examples and best practices targeting both humans and AI alike.